Find out which DC villains fans dislike most! This list of the worst DC villains ranks the most despised foes.

 6. The Condiment King

 Buddy Standler is one of the worst DC villains ever created.
-A joke both out- and in-universe, the Condiment King isn’t even really a villain.
+A joke both out- and in-universe, the Condiment King isn’t even a villain.
 To get revenge on Standler for scoffing at him years ago, the Joker used Mad Hatter’s mind control technology to brainwash the comedian and turn him into a condiment-themed villain.

 A second iteration of the character was Mitchell Mayo.
 Mayo allied himself with Penguin to help go after Harley Quinn but turned “legit” after all the villains were defeated and opened a restaurant on Coney Island.
 It didn’t take long for him to return to his life of crime.
 The only helpful thing about the condiment king would be spraying hot sauce in peoples’ eyes.